1. Education

-A list of works on a particular subject or by a particular author.
+A bibliography is a list of works (such as books and articles) written on a particular subject or by a particular author.
 Adjective: bibliographic.

 (Patricia Jean Wagner, The Bloomsbury Review Booklover's Guide.
 Owaissa Communications, 1996)